Openly Cuffed City Girl JT & Her Boo Lil Uzi Vert Slam His Ex-Gf Brittany Byrd On Twitter

 “I be sparing you but I had a good Valentine’s Day too on a jet.
 I had a good thanksgiving too…Christmas,…New Years…why you thought that was still your n***?
 Crazy tail self you ain’t see him since 10 hairstyles ago.”

-Check out all the drama below courtesy of It’s Osite.
+Check out all the drama below courtesy of It’s Onsite.

 Of course, fans chimed in, even some rooting for Uzi and Brittany but he shut all those claims down by reinforcing his love for JT, writing: